abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Here are the main tips to remember when mixing metals in your bathroom:

-1. Choose A Dominant metal
+1. Choose A Dominant Metal

-The dominant metal should be repeated in the space and should be the finish of a main focal point.
+The dominant metal should be repeated in the space and should be the finish of the main focal point.
 This could be the mirror on the wall.
 Or the light pendant or the sink in the bathroom.
 It should be repeated throughout the space at least in two different places.

 2. Accent Metal

-3. Repeat the metal Finishes
+3. Repeat the Metal Finishes

 The metals need to be repeated.
 When adding in your accent metal finishes you should add it in at least two places.
 Only putting in your accent metal in one place will look like a mistake.
 Especially if you’re mixing only two metals.